kordood/kordood/README.md

 ### Hi there 👋
 🔭 I’m currently working on Android Application Analysis and Software Language Translation
 👯 I’m looking to collaborate on LLVM, Software Analysis.
-⚡ Any kinds of idea are welcome it is motivational!
+⚡ Any kinds of idea are welcome it is motivated!

 <!--
 **kordood/kordood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.